 - Sprawling property can make for a long walk if your room is not situated by the pool or lobby area

-- Weekends can pose a more adult, rowdy atmosphere
+- Weekends can pose a more adult, rowdy atmosphere, and higher prices.
+It’s quieter mid-week and there are often price promotions too

 - Some of the restaurants are very pricey